Priority delivery slots

 Other ways to get food delivered

-Some local grocery shops are now delivering a selection of their products via food delivery services such as Deliveroo (M&S also have a partnership with them), Uber Eats and Just Eat.
+Some local grocery shops and supermarkets – such as M&S, Co-op and Morrisons – deliver a selection of their products via food delivery services like Deliveroo, Uber Eats and Just Eat.
 You may need to download an app to see what is available in your local area.

-Amazon offers the Amazon Fresh service which delivers fresh, store cupboard goods and frozen foods in a number of cities.
+Amazon offers the Amazon Fresh service which delivers fresh and frozen foods, and store cupboard goods in some cities.
 From the main website, you can also buy pantry items, such as dried food, tinned goods and snacks.

 Help from volunteers